pvwnthem/gopwd/README.md

 To initialize a vault, use the following command:

 ```
-gopwd vault init [-p <path>] [-n <name>]
+gopwd vault init [-p <path>]
 ```

-- `-p` (optional): Specify the path to the vault (default: `$HOME/.gopwd`).
+- `-p` (optional): Specify the path to the vault (default: `$HOME/.gopwd/vault`).
-- `-n` (optional): Specify the name of the vault (default: "vault").

 **Example:**

 ```
-gopwd vault init -p /home/'your username'/vaults -n main
+gopwd vault init -p /home/'your username'/vault
 ```

-This command initializes a vault at `/home/'your username'/vaults/main`.
+This command initializes a vault at `/home/'your username'/vault`.

 ### Additional Information on Initializing a Vault
 If you use the default options, all other commands can be executed without specifying flags or a config file.
 They will automatically use the default vault location.
-However, if you have used a custom location, it is recommended to set up the path and name of your vault in a config file.
-Without a config file, you will need to specify the path and name flags for every command you run (`-p [path]` and `-n [name]`).
+However, if you have used a custom location, it is recommended to set up the path of your vault in a config file.
+Without a config file, you will need to specify the path flag for every command you run (`-p [path]`).

 To set up a config file, you have two options:

 1. Run the following command:

    ```
-   gopwd config init -p "path to the directory where your vault is (not the full path)" -n "name of your vault (name of the actual vault folder)"
+   gopwd config init -p "path to your vault folder"
    ```

 2. Run the following command to initialize the config file: